FLAMEGPU/FLAMEGPU/examples/SocialParticleSimulation/readme.md

 [1] Reynolds, C. (1999).
 Steering behaviors for autonomous characters.
 Proceedings of Game Developers Conference 1999, pages 763-782.

-Important consideration when using initial states files:
+*Important consideration when using the initial states file:

-(1) Take into consideration your hardware capacity when choosing the intial state file (5,000; 10,000 or 100,000 agents)
+(1) Take into consideration your hardware limit when choosing the intial state file (5,000; 10,000 or 100,000 agents)

-(2) When choosing between the initial states, be sure to update the <gpu:bufferSize> of xagent and message accordingly as a power of two.
+(2) Be sure to update the <gpu:bufferSize> of xagent and message according to the population size (as a power of two).

 Technical trivia:

 (1) This model uses 3D spatially partitioning scheme.

-(2).a Simulations were smoothly run on a desktop computer with GeForce GTX 1080 Ti graphics card (up to 100,000 agents)
+(2).a Simulations were run on a desktop computer with GeForce GTX 1080 Ti graphics card (up to 100,000 agents)

-(2).b Simulations were smoothly run on a laptop computer with GeForce 940MX laptop computer graphics card (up to 5,000 agents)
+(2).b Simulations were run on a laptop computer with GeForce 940MX laptop computer graphics card (up to 5,000 agents)